bfam/GDComplexGeometries/README.md

 The following scripts are in the directory `acoustic2D`

   * `box_run` :: script to check error and compute time step for simple box problem (runs simplicial, GD ghost basis, and GD extrapolation)
+  * `box_spectrum` :: script to compute the eigenvalue spectrum for simplicial, GD ghost basis, and GD extrapolation (data cached on git LFS)
+  * `compute_max_timestep` :: Compute the maximum stable time step for the Taylor time stepping method for each of the schemes (uses spectrums from `box_spectrum`)
   * `DGDisk2D` :: Disk with curved simplicial elements
   * `DGDisk2D_dt` :: compute the maximum stable time step with curved simplicial elements
   * `GDDGDisk2D` :: Disk with coupled ghost basis GD and curved simplicial elements